3amyatin/languages/lua/README.md

 # Lua
-Lua means moon in portuguese
+Lua means moon in portuguese.

-Lua is very simple, open source, fast to learn and used as embedded languages in other software
+Lua is very simple, open source, fast to learn and used as embedded languages in other software.

-Lua is a main scripting language in [Exasol](/exasol)
+Lua is a main scripting language in [Exasol](/exasol).

 ## docs